-You can apply for free school meals if your child attends a Hull school or sixth form on a full time basis (this includes Hull College 14-16 direct entry, academies and free schools) by registering on My School Portal and completing the online form.
+You can apply for free school meals if your child attends a Hull school or sixth form on a full-time basis (this includes Hull College 14-16 direct entry, academies and free schools).
+To do so by register on the My School Portal and complete the online form.
 You must be in receipt of one of the following benefits -

 - income support

 - income based jobseeker's allowance

 - income related employment and support allowance (ESA – IR)

 - universal credit if the household is earning less than £7,400 per year

 - asylum seekers (receiving support under Part VI of the Immigration and Asylum Act 1999)